-Case C-453/16 PPU, Özcelik, Judgment of 10 November 2016.
+Case C-453/16 PPU, Özçelik, Judgment of 10 November 2016.

-- Facts: A Hungarian district court issued an EAW against Özçelik, a Turkish national, in connection with criminal proceedings instituted against him in respect of two offences committed in Hungary.
-In section B of the EAW form, reference was made to an arrest warrant of a Hungarian police department which had been confirmed by a decision of a Hungarian public prosecutor's office.
-The request for execution of the EAW came before a Dutch court, which expressed its doubts as to whether such a national arrest warrant was covered by Article 8(1)(c) EAW FD. - Main question: May a national arrest warrant, issued by a police service and subsequently confirmed by a decision of a public prosecutor's office, be classified as a "judicial decision" within the meaning of Article 8(1)(c) EAW FD? - CJEU's reply: A decision of a public prosecutor's office is covered by the term "judicial decision" of Article 8(1)(c) EAW FD.
-The CJEU's main arguments: - ➤ Wording of Article 8(1)(c) EAW FD: This provision refers to the national arrest warrant, which is a judicial decision that is distinct from the EAW (para 27, with reference to Bob Dogi); - ➤ Issuing and validation: The national arrest warrant was issued by the police, but validated by the public prosecutor, thus the public prosecutor is to be assimilated with the issuer of that arrest warrant (para 30);
+- Facts.
+A Hungarian district court issued an EAW against Özçelik, a Turkish national, in connection with criminal proceedings instituted against him in respect of two offences committed in Hungary.
+In Section B of the EAW form, reference was made to an arrest warrant of a Hungarian police department, which had been confirmed by a decision of a Hungarian public prosecutor's office.
+The request for execution of the EAW came before a Dutch court, which had doubts whether such a national arrest warrant was covered by Article 8(1)(c) EAW FD. - ➤ Main question.
+May a national arrest warrant issued by a police service and subsequently confirmed by a decision of a public prosecutor's office be classified as a 'judicial decision' within the meaning of Article 8(1)(c) EAW FD?

-Need for consistency in the interpretation of various provisions of the EAW FD:

-- In the context of Article 6(1) EAW FD, the term "judicial authority" refers to Member States authorities that administer criminal justice, excluding police services (para 32, with reference to Poltorak); - The public prosecutor's office constitutes a Member State authority responsible for administering criminal justice (para 34).

-The objectives of the EAW FD support this interpretation (paras 35-36):

-- The new surrender regime is aimed at contributing to the attainment of the objective set for the EU to become an area of freedom, security and justice, founded on the high level of confidence which should exist between the Member States; - The confirmation of the national arrest warrant by the public prosecutor provides the executing judicial authority with the assurance that the EAW is based on a decision that has undergone judicial approval.
+- > CJEU's reply.
+A decision of a public prosecutor's office is covered by the term 'judicial decision' of Article 8(1)(c) EAW FD.
+The CJEU's main arguments follow. - Wording of Article 8(1)(c) EAW FD.
+This provision refers to the national arrest warrant, which is a judicial decision that is distinct from the EAW (para 27, with reference to Bob-Dogi). - o Issuing and validation.
+The national arrest warrant was issued by the police but validated by the public prosecutor; thus, the public prosecutor is to be treated as the issuer of that arrest warrant (para 30). - Need for consistency in the interpretation of various provisions of the EAW FD: - in the context of Article 6(1) EAW FD, the term 'judicial authority' refers to Member State authorities that administer criminal justice, excluding police services (para 32, with reference to Poltorak); - the public prosecutor's office constitutes a Member State authority responsible for administering criminal justice (para 34). - The objectives of the EAW FD support this interpretation (paras 35 and 36): - the new surrender regime is aimed at contributing to the attainment of the objective set for the EU to become an area of freedom, security and justice, founded on the high level of confidence that should exist between the Member States; - the confirmation of the national arrest warrant by the public prosecutor provides the executing judicial authority with the assurance that the EAW is based on a decision that has undergone judicial approval.